IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/multilingual.md

 Submissions should be compressed into a single .tar.gz file and emailed [here](mailto:iwslt.multilingual@gmail.com).
 Translation into all 10 target languages is expected for official ranking, though we also encourage submissions to a subset of language pairs, and strongly encourage all participants to also submit English ASR for analysis.
-Submissions should consist of plaintext files for each language pair with one sentence per line, pre-formatted for scoring (detokenized).
+Submissions should consist of plaintext files for each language pair with one sentence per line, pre-formatted for scoring (detokenized!).
 Multiple submissions are allowed!
 If multiple outputs are submitted, one system must be explicitly marked as **primary**, or the submission with the latest timestamp will be treated as primary.

 File names should follow the following structure: